pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `0`
 - Range: `[0, 15]`
-- This variable is used to set the shard bits for new table's default row ID.
-When this variable has a non-zero value, TiDB will automatically set this property when executing CREATE TABLE statements on tables that allow using `shard_row_id_bits` (such as NONCLUSTERED tables).
-See [SHARD_ROW_ID_BITS](/shard-row-id-bits.md) for details.
+- This variable is used to set the shard bits for the default row ID of a new table.
+When this variable has a non-zero value, TiDB will automatically set this property when executing `CREATE TABLE` statements on tables that allow using `SHARD_ROW_ID_BITS` (such as NONCLUSTERED tables).
+For more information, see [`SHARD_ROW_ID_BITS`](/shard-row-id-bits.md).

 ### tidb_simplified_metrics